-We will generate this string in order A,B,C,...H.
-The reason we do not start at a corner r is so that we can insert curves at the corner IPs later.
+We will generate this alignment in order A, B, C, ...G.
+The reason we do not start at a corner is so that we could insert curves at the corner IPs if required.
 Curves can only fit between adjacent tangents.